Skip to content

 • Who it’s for: investment, finance and sustainability professionals; no prior XBRL knowledge required.

-• Period (date or date range for the reported item)
+• Period — the date or date range for the reported item.

-• Link role (defines how financial statements are organized into tables, like Balance Sheet or Income Statement)
+• Link role — how financial statements are organized into tables (for example Balance Sheet or Income Statement).